kununu/elasticsearch/README.md

 ```

 ## Technical Concept
-The key ingredients of this package are:
+The key features of this package are:
  - Repositories
  - Queries
+ - IndexManager

 ### Repositories
 Very similar to [Entity Repositories in Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/working-with-objects.html), a `Repository` in this package is a class which capsules Elasticsearch specific logic - for a specific index.